scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

     * :ref:`matplotlib (optional) <matplotlib>`
     * :ref:`ipython (the enhancements come handy) <interactive_work>`

+.. sidebar:: **Acknowledgements**

+   This chapter is adapted from `a tutorial
+   <https://www.youtube.com/watch?v=r4bRUvvlaBw>`__ given by Gaël
+   Varoquaux, Jake Vanderplas, Olivier Grisel.

 .. seealso:: **Data science in Python**

-  * The content of the :ref:`statistics` chapter may also be of interest for readers looking into machine learning.
+  * The :ref:`statistics` chapter may also be of interest for readers looking into machine learning.

   * The `documentation of scikit-learn <http://scikit-learn.org>`_ is